 - Carrot Seed Oil benefits the skin through the presence of vitamin A and beta-carotene nutrients that shield the skin from oxidative particles known as free radicals.
 These vitamins also hasten the cellular turnover process and lubricate cells in the outermost layer of the skin.

 - Evening Primrose Oil contains omega-6 fatty acids which can help you regulate your hormone levels and cure your hormonal acne issues.
-These fatty acids also play a role in cell structure, which to help heal eczema, psoriasis, and atopic dermatitis, while also promoting skin elasticity.
+These fatty acids also play a role in cell structure, which helps heal eczema, psoriasis, and atopic dermatitis, while also promoting skin elasticity.

 - Jojoba Oil is nearly identical in chemical structure to the skin's natural oil.
 It absorbs quickly, making it great for daytime use.